bshongwe/printf/README.md

 Conversion specifiers to handle: d, i, u, o, x, X

 ## Task 9.

+Task completion = Complete
+Checker: 4/72 checked

  Print some money and give it to us for the rain forests
 #advanced

 Handle the field width for non-custom conversion specifiers